 - Your Credit Score: Insurers have detected a correlation between lower credit scores and higher instances of claims.

 Smart Ways to Lower Auto Insurance Rates

-You already know about safe driving discounts, bundled policy discounts, and discounts for having modern safety features installed on your car.
-So we’ll look into other savings opportunities such as usage-based discounts (UBI).
+You already know about safe driving discounts, bundled policy discounts, accident forgiveness discounts, and discounts for having modern safety features installed in your car.
+So we’ll look into other savings opportunities such as usage-based discounts (UBI) below.

 Some of the most overlooked ways to save money depend on how you build your policy and how your coverage fits your needs.
 So we’ll first explore these factors to find simple ways to reduce your premiums.

 - Know the law: Minimum auto insurance requirements vary by state.
 Your state’s coverage requirements will offer a starting point as you build or modify your coverage.

 - Know you may need more: You might need more coverage than your state requires such as extra liability coverage, personal injury protection (PIP), and additional underinsured and uninsured motorist coverage.